asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 - Inside the channel definition, specify the desired operations by creating sub-properties for each operation.
 Common operations include `publish`, `subscribe`, `publishSubscribe`, `requestReply`, and request.

 - For each operation, define its details using the appropriate keywords and properties.
-These details include the operation type, payload schema, headers, bindings, and other relevant information.
+These details typically include the operation type, payload schema, headers, bindings, and other relevant information.

 ```mermaid
 flowchart TD